Hensley Henson: Durham

-Hensley was less isolated in some other causes he took up in the 1920s and 30s.
+Henson was less isolated in some other causes he took up in the 1920s and 30s.
 He was one of many wary of the ultra-liberalism of the Modern Churchmen's Union.
-In 1934, he was among the senior clerics who censured Dean Dwelly for inviting a Unitarian to preach in Liverpool Cathedral and Bishop David for permitting it.
-He was critical of American evangelism as practised by Frank Buchman and the Oxford Group.
-Henson wrote of Buchman's "oracular despotism" and "the trail of moral and intellectual wrecks which its progress leaves behind."
-Henson was critical of one of his clergy, Robert Anderson Jardine of Darlington, for conducting the wedding ceremony in France of the Duke of Windsor to a divorced woman, contrary to the doctrine of the church.
+In 1934 he was among the senior clerics who censured Dean Dwelly of Liverpool for inviting a Unitarian to preach in Liverpool Cathedral and Bishop David for permitting it.
+He condemned American evangelism as practised by Frank Buchman and the Oxford Group; Henson wrote of Buchman's "oracular despotism" and "the trail of moral and intellectual wrecks which its progress leaves behind."
+Henson was critical of one of his clergy, Robert Anderson Jardine of Darlington, for conducting the wedding ceremony in France of the Duke of Windsor to a divorcée, Wallis Simpson, contrary to the doctrine of the Church of England.
 Henson was in a minority of senior clergy in speaking out against the dictators of the Axis powers.
-He condemned Nazi anti-Semitism, Mussolini's invasion of Abyssinia, appeasement and the Munich agreement.
+He condemned Nazi antisemitism, Mussolini's invasion of Abyssinia, appeasement and the Munich agreement.

 On 1 February 1939, at the age of seventy-five, he retired from Durham to Hintlesham in Suffolk.
 Seven months later the Second World War began.
 Henson supported the Allies' fight in what he saw as a just war to defeat godless barbarism; he wrote of "The deepening infamies of Nazi warfare – infamies so horrible as almost to shake one's faith in the essential Divineness of Humanity."
-He urged, "there can be no compromise or patched up peace".
+He urged, "there can be no compromise or patched-up peace".